 What really is important for people who want to overcome their financial challenges is that they approach it from a holistic perspective that integrates the practical, emotional, and spiritual aspects of financial issues.
 In the financial recovery process clients are supported and empowered to shed self-defeating money behaviors, while developing strong money management skills at the same time.
 Then they can build lives on a solid financial foundation rather than the shaky foundation that's created when people live in a house of cards, so to speak.

 I've been fortunate to have the most satisfying career, first working with individuals and couples from all walks of life to help them transform their relationships with money, and now training Financial Recovery Counselors who do the same.
 Speaking from my own experience, as someone who was nearly homeless and deeply in debt just a couple of decades ago, I can say without a doubt that when your relationship with money is healthy, the quality of every aspect of your life improves.

 I would like to thank Karen for her times and insights.
 This is a fascinating subject that I think gets very little exposure.
-Would love to get your comments on our active credit card forum about how our minds and money are intertwined.
 I can't help but think that a lot of our nation's credit card debt could be avoided if this topic was addressed more often.